International Motors

 International Motors, LLC (formerly Navistar International Corporation) is an American manufacturer of commercial vehicles and engines, established in 1986 as a successor to the International Harvester company.
 International Motors produces trucks under its own brand and buses under the IC Bus name.
-Since July 2021, the company has been a subsidiary of Traton, the heavy-vehicle division of the Volkswagen Group.
+Since July 2021, the company has been an independent subsidiary of holding company Traton.

 Headquartered in Lisle, Illinois, International Motors employs approximately 14,500 people worldwide as of 2024.
 The company maintains an extensive distribution network, with nearly 1,000 dealer outlets across the United States, Canada, Brazil, and Mexico, and over 60 dealers in 90 other countries.
 International Motors' product line includes a range of commercial trucks, from medium-duty Class 4 to heavy-duty Class 8 vehicles.

 History

 1902–1985: International Harvester

 International Harvester (IH) was created in 1902 by the merger of McCormick Harvesting Machine Company, and Deering Harvester Company.
 In 1908, IH introduced the Auto Wagon, an early precursor to the pickup truck.
 Over the decades, IH became a diversified manufacturer, producing a wide range of vehicles from agricultural machinery to consumer-grade trucks and heavy-duty commercial vehicles.
 Notable products included the Farmall tractor, Cub Cadet lawn and garden equipment, and vehicles like the International Scout and International Travelall SUV.
 The company’s truck lineup ranged from light-duty vehicles (Light Line) to heavy-duty trucks.
 IH became a leading name in both agriculture and construction, further expanding with the development of the first sport-utility vehicles.